loafer-mka/version-stamper/README.md

   on special processing during hook execution.
   Note: do not set it manually (except for test only), it must be used by corrresponding git hooks.

+It is assumed that `version-stamper` is typically used in repositories that have a `.version-stamper` configuration file at the root of the working tree.
+However, in some cases, `version-stamper` can be used in any repositories, including those that do not have the required configuration file.
+This could be the case, for example, if `version-stamper` is used to create reports in compound projects with multiple repositories.
+The options listed below allow you to set basic parameters that would normally be obtained from the configuration file.

+*Note:* do not use the `--generate`, `--config` or `--setup` options in such cases, as they will create a configuration file and install interceptors, whereas without these options you can create the desired version stamp files or reports without any changes in the project working tree.

+- `--leader TEXT`<br/>
+- `--trailer TEXT`<br/>
+  Specify the prefix and/or suffix of symbol names, i.e. the values ​​of `VERSION_LEADER` and `VERSION_TRAILER` (see above).
+The default values ​​are empty strings, but for submodules the default assumed value of `--leader` is generated based on the submodule name.

+- `--authorship TEXT`<br>
+- `--declaration TEXT`<br>
+  Set the copyright or copyleft text (i.e. the `declaration` parameter of the configuration file) and the authorship designation (i.e. the `authorship` parameter).
+See the configuration file description below for more details.

 ## Commands of version-stamper <a name="C4.2"/>